Myles Turner Gets Introduced by the Bucks, Says He Wants to Keep Contending for Titles

 Does this summary seem wrong?

-Myles Turner gets introduced by the Bucks, says he wants to keep contending for titles
+New Bucks center Myles Turner says he wants to keep contending for titles

-Myles Turner wants to keep contending for NBA titles.
+LAS VEGAS — Myles Turner wants to keep contending for NBA titles.
+That’s why he decided to challenge an old cliche, one that he doesn’t think is particularly accurate.
 The Milwaukee Bucks formally introduced Turner — the most significant free agent who switched addresses this summer — on Friday.
+Turner had spent the entirety of his 10-year NBA career with the Indiana Pacers, who went to the NBA Finals this past season and lost Game 7 of the titl…

 Read Full ArticleCoverage Details